 Abstract.
-The second page should carry an abstract of no more than 200 words consisting of four paragraphs, labeled Objectives, Methods, Results, and Conclusions.
-These sections should describe the problem being addressed in the study, how the study was performed, the salient results, and what the authors conclude from the results.
+The second page should carry an abstract of no more than 250 words consisting of four paragraphs, labeled Objectives, Methods, Results, and Conclusions.
+These sections should describe the problem being addressed in the study, how the study was performed, the salient results (without statistical tests), and what the authors conclude from the results.
 Review papers should include a summary, rather than an abstract.

 Key Words.
-Below the abstract, provide, and identify as such, three to 10 key words or short phrases to assist indexers in cross-indexing your article.
+Below the abstract, provide, and identify as such, three to 10 key words or short phrases that will assist indexers in cross-indexing your article.
 Use terms from the Medical Subject Headings in Index Medicus and Dental Descriptors in Index to Dental Literature when possible.

 Text.
 Divide text of scientific articles into sections labeled Introduction, Methods, Results, and Discussion.
 For other types of articles, consult recent issues of the JPHD for further guidance.
+Avoid the use of acronyms that are not widely accepted in the field.